"

 It is much more difficult to define or classify a rocket or spacecraft in a manner done for aircraft because there are no officially designated categories or classes of spacecraft.
 The size, shape, and arrangement of the components of a spacecraft tend to be very mission-specific, so many different types of spacecraft have been built and flown over the years.

 The name “spacecraft” refers to launch vehicles, satellites, or anything else intended to leave Earth’s atmosphere.
 Some launchers are reconfigurable in that they can be built with different stages or optional solid rocket boosters, depending on the mission and the payload.
-For example, a payload launch to high Earth orbit may require a different booster stage rocket than one that has to go into low orbits.
+For example, a payload launch to a high Earth orbit may require a different booster stage rocket than one that has to go into low orbits.
 However, spacecraft have one thing in common: they are all designed to operate at and beyond the limits of the Earth’s atmosphere in space, and so must be powered by rocket engines or, at the very least, have used rocket engines to get into space.

 A diagram of the Saturn V rocket showing the different stages of the craft.